Tests of general relativity: Perihelion precession of Mercury

 Under Newtonian physics, an object in an (isolated) two-body system, consisting of the object orbiting a spherical mass, would trace out an ellipse with the center of mass of the system at a focus of the ellipse.
 The point of closest approach, called the periapsis (or when the central body is the Sun, perihelion), is fixed.
 Hence the major axis of the ellipse remains fixed in space.
 Both objects orbit around the center of mass of this system, so they each have their own ellipse.
-However, a number of effects in the Solar System cause the perihelia of planets to precess (rotate) around the Sun, or equivalently, cause the major axis to rotate about the center of mass, hence changing its orientation in space.
+However, a number of effects in the Solar System cause the perihelia of planets to precess (rotate) around the Sun in the plane of their orbits, or equivalently, cause the major axis to rotate about the center of mass, hence changing its orientation in space.
 The principal cause is the presence of other planets which perturb one another's orbit.
 Another (much less significant) effect is solar oblateness.

 Mercury deviates from the precession predicted from these Newtonian effects.
 This anomalous rate of precession of the perihelion of Mercury's orbit was first recognized in 1859 as a problem in celestial mechanics, by Urbain Le Verrier.
 His re-analysis of available timed observations of transits of Mercury over the Sun's disk from 1697 to 1848 showed that the actual rate of the precession disagreed from that predicted from Newton's theory by 38″ (arcseconds) per tropical century (later re-estimated at 43″ by Simon Newcomb in 1882).
 A number of ad hoc and ultimately unsuccessful solutions were proposed, but they tended to introduce more problems.
 Le Verrier suggested that another hypothetical planet might exist to account for Mercury's behavior.
 The previously successful search for Neptune based on its perturbations of the orbit of Uranus led astronomers to place some faith in this possible explanation, and the hypothetical planet was even named Vulcan.
-Finally, in 1908, W. W. Campbell, Director of the Lick Observatory, after the comprehensive photographic observations by Lick astronomer, Charles D. Perrine, at three solar eclipse expeditions, stated, “In my opinion, Dr. Perrine’s work at the three eclipses of 1901, 1905, and 1908 brings the observational side of the famous intramercurial-planet problem definitely to a close.”
+Finally, in 1908, W. W. Campbell, Director of the Lick Observatory, after the comprehensive photographic observations by Lick astronomer, Charles D. Perrine, at three solar eclipse expeditions, stated, "In my opinion, Dr. Perrine's work at the three eclipses of 1901, 1905, and 1908 brings the observational side of the famous intramercurial-planet problem definitely to a close."
 Subsequently, no evidence of Vulcan was found and Einstein's 1915 general theory accounted for Mercury's anomalous precession.
-Einstein wrote to Michael Besso, "Perihelion motions explained quantitatively...you will be astonished".
+Einstein wrote to Michele Besso, "Perihelion motions explained quantitatively ... you will be astonished".